Adding and Removing Help Collections

-- Write client tools for SQL Server Reporting Services using ASP.NET.
+Write client tools for SQL Server Reporting Services by using ASP.NET.

 In these scenarios, it is useful to have access to documentation for development applications.
 Accordingly, SQL Server Books Online topics link to topics in these applications' Help collections where appropriate.
 In particular, many programming reference topics link to topics that are included in documentation for the .NET Framework.

 A Help collection is a set of Help topics.
 SQL Server Books Online is the primary Help collection included with SQL Server.
-In addition, the Microsoft Developer Network (MSDN) Library is another Help collection included with SQL Server.
-A third documentation related item is the .NET Framework Software Development Kit (SDK), available as a free download.
+A second documentation-related item is the Windows SDK for Windows Server 2008 and .NET Framework 3.5, available as a free download.

-By default, links are not functional between topics in the Books Online Help collection and topics in the documentation from the .NET Framework, or any other installed documentation.
-However, it is possible to enable these links by adding the appropriate Help collections to Books Online.
+By default, links are not functional between topics in the SQL Server Books Online Help collection and topics in the documentation from the .NET Framework, or any other installed documentation.
+However, it is possible to enable these links by adding the appropriate Help collections to SQL Server Books Online.

-If Books Online and the MSDN Library are installed on the same computer, links between Books Online and the MSDN Library will automatically work when Help is opened from Business Intelligence Development Studio.
+If SQL Server Books Online and the Visual Studio 2008 MSDN Library are installed on the same computer, links between SQL Server Books Online and the MSDN Library will automatically work when Help is opened from Business Intelligence Development Studio.

-Install additional Help collections with SQL Server Books Online in order to consolidate your software library and enable links from Books Online to the .NET Framework SDK.
-The steps to install the MSDN Library and the .NET Framework SDK depend on what SQL Server 2005 components you use to access Books Online.
-For more information see, Installing the .NET Framework SDK
+Install additional Help collections with SQL Server Books Online to consolidate your software library and enable links from SQL Server Books Online to the .NET Framework documentation.
+The steps to install the MSDN Library and the .NET Framework documentation depend on what SQL Server components you use to access Books Online.
+For more information see, Installing the .NET Framework Documentation

 Adding the .NET Framework SDK to SQL Server Books Online